-Best CPUs: August 2017by Ian Cutress on August 30, 2017 9:00 AM EST
+Best CPUs for Gaming 2017by Ian Cutress on November 7, 2017 9:00 AM EST

 Sometimes choosing a CPU is hard.
 So we've got you covered.
 In our CPU Guides, we give you our pick of some of the best processors available, supplying data from our reviews.
 Our Best CPUs for Gaming guide targets most of the common system-build price points that typically pair a beefy graphics card with a capable processor, with the best models being suitable for streaming and encoding on the fly.

 The majority of our recommendations aim to hit the performance/price curve just right, with a side nod to power consumption as well.